 Clinical Psychology (MSc)

 In the master’s specialisation in Clinical Psychology we adhere to the scientist-practitioner model.
-The aim of this program is to offer you a balanced combination of theory and skills training – as regards both psychotherapy and research.
-The program prepares you for further training programs to become a licensed practitioner in The Netherlands.
+The aim of this programme is to offer you a balanced combination of theory and skills training – as regards both psychotherapy and research.
+The specialisation prepares you for further training programmes to become a licensed practitioner in The Netherlands.
 The program may also be a suitable first step for students who are considering a career as trainer or counsellor.

 Rho von Liebenstein

-During my Psychology study I acquired enough knowledge about diagnostics and treatment.
+I graduated in 2015 and I am now working as a psychologist at GGZ Rivierduinen.
 My colleagues tell me I have a scientific way of thinking: research-minded, inclined to analyse and test before I draw a conclusion.
 I owe that to my education.